Gliadin: Deamidated gliadin

 Deamidated gliadin is produced by acid or enzymatic treatment of gluten.
 The enzyme tissue transglutaminase converts some of the abundant glutamines to glutamic acid.
-This is done because gliadins are soluble in alcohol and cannot be mixed with other foods (like milk) without changing the foods' qualities.
+This is done because gliadins are soluble in alcohol and cannot be mixed with other foods (like milk) without changing the food's qualities.
 Deamidated gliadin is soluble in water.
 The cellular immunity to deamidated α-/β-gliadin is much greater than α/β-gliadin and can result in symptomatic gluten-sensitive enteropathy.

 Celiac disease

 Celiac disease (or coeliac disease) is a chronic, immune-mediated intestinal disorder, in which the body becomes intolerant to gliadin, which is a component of gluten.
 Individuals with celiac disease exhibit a lifelong intolerance of wheat, barley and rye – all of which contain prolamins.
+The main problem with this disease is that it often goes unrecognized for many years, in which case it can cause serious damage to several organs, and most cases currently remain unrecognized, undiagnosed and untreated.

-Gliadin proteins have the ability to provoke an autoimmune enteropathy caused by an abnormal immune response in genetically susceptible individuals.
+Gliadin proteins have the ability to provoke an autoimmune enteropathy (intestinal disease) caused by an abnormal immune response in genetically susceptible individuals.
 Specific amino acid sequences within the gliadin proteins are responsible for this activity.

-The main problem with this disease is that it often goes unrecognized for many years, in which case it can cause serious damage to several organs, and most cases currently remain unrecognized, undiagnosed and untreated.
-This occurs as a result of CD4+T cell recognition of deaminated gliadin polypeptide chains within the intestinal epithelium.
+It occurs as a result of CD4+ T cell recognition of deaminated gliadin polypeptide chains within the intestinal epithelium.
 CD8+ T cells then enter the epithelium and express NK receptors specific for gliadin and transglutaminase causing intraepithelial T cells to kill enterocytes by mediating apoptosis.

 Celiac disease with "non-classic symptoms" is the most common clinical type and occurs in older children (over 2 years old), adolescents and adults.
 It is characterized by milder or even absent gastrointestinal symptoms and a wide spectrum of non-intestinal manifestations that can involve any organ of the body, and very frequently may be completely asymptomatic both in children (at least in 43% of the cases) and adults.
 Untreated celiac disease may cause malabsorption, reduced quality of life, iron deficiency, osteoporosis, an increased risk of intestinal lymphomas and greater mortality.
 It is associated with some autoimmune diseases, such as diabetes mellitus type 1, thyroiditis, gluten ataxia, psoriasis, vitiligo, autoimmune hepatitis, dermatitis herpetiformis, primary sclerosing cholangitis, and more.

 The only available treatment for celiac disease is a strict gluten-free diet in which the affected person does not ingest any gluten-containing products.
 There have been searches for an affordable and much better treatment, but the only treatment remains to abstain from ingesting any gluten.